-If you will, open your Bible to the eighteenth chapter of the gospel of Luke as we continue in our second message, dealing with the passage where the encounter between Jesus and the rich young ruler is described.
-Luke chapter 18 and actually it runs from verse 18 down through verse 30.
+If you will, open your Bible to the 18th chapter of the gospel of Luke as we continue in our second message dealing with the passage where the encounter between Jesus and the rich young ruler is described.
+Luke chapter 18; and actually it runs from verse 18 down through verse 30.

-Just by way of a bit of a review from last Lord's day, in this passage we meet a young man.
+Just by way of a bit of a review from last Lord's Day, in this passage we meet a young man.
 He is a young man by all human standards who is everything that a young man could be and should be.
 He is moral.
 He is religious.
 He is devout.
 He is a leader.
 He is prosperous.
 He is respected.
 He is influential.
-He has been elevated to a position in society of Israel reserved for those who are just the very, very best.
-He is the ruler of a synagogue and that would be an achievement of great note for a young man.
+He has been elevated to a position in the society of Israel reserved for those who are just the very, very best.
+He is the ruler of a synagogue.
+That would be an achievement of great note for a young man.

 "And a certain ruler questioned Him saying, 'Good teacher, what shall I do to inherit eternal life?'
 And Jesus said to him, 'Why do you call Me good?
 No one is good except God alone.
-You know the commandments, do not commit adultery, do not murder, do not steal, do not bear false witness, honor your father and mother.'
+You know the commandments.
+Do not commit adultery, do not murder, do not steal, do not bear false witness, honor your father and mother.'
 And he said, 'All these things I've kept from my youth.'
-And when Jesus heard this, He said to him, 'One thing you still lack, sell all that you possess and distribute it to the poor and you shall have treasure in heaven and come follow Me.'
+And when Jesus heard this, He said to him, 'One thing you still lack.
+Sell all that you possess and distribute it to the poor and you shall have treasure in heaven and come follow Me.'
 When he had heard these things he became very sad for he was extremely rich.
-And Jesus looked at him and said, 'How hard it is for those who are wealthy to enter the Kingdom of God, for it is easier for a camel to go through the eye of a needle than for a rich man to enter the Kingdom of God.'
-And those who heard it said, 'Then who can be saved?'
+And Jesus looked at him and said, 'How hard it is for those who are wealthy to enter the kingdom of God, for it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God.'
+And they who heard it said, 'Then who can be saved?'
 But He said, 'The things impossible with men are possible with God.'
 And Peter said, 'Behold, we've left our own homes and followed You.'
-And He said to them, 'Truly I say to you, there is no one who has left house, or wife, or brothers, or parents, or children for the sake of the Kingdom of God who shall not receive many times as much at this time and in the age to come, eternal life.'"
+And He said to them, 'Truly I say to you, there is no one who has left house, or wife, or brothers, or parents, or children for the sake of the kingdom of God who shall not receive many times as much at this time and in the age to come, eternal life.'"

 As we saw last time, he was asking the right question.
 He was asking it to the right person.
 He was asking about the right subject.
 And Jesus surely knew the right answer.
 Yet he went away without what he wanted, what he sought passionately.